muratk5n/thirdwave/en/README.md

-Peter Voit: [See] [The quantum computing bubble](https://www.ft.com/content/6d2e34ab-f9fd-4041-8a96-91802bab7765) at the Financial Times, where Nikita Gourianov argues that there’s a speculative bubble going on in this field, and:
+Peter Voit: [See] [The quantum computing bubble](https://www.ft.com/content/6d2e34ab-f9fd-4041-8a96-91802bab7765) at the Financial Times, where Nikita Gourianov argues that there’s a speculative bubble going on in this field, [he says]:

 'Well, when exactly the bubble will pop is difficult to say, but at some point the claims will be found out and the funding will dry up.
 I